Is sunscreen harmful for our pets?

 Symptoms of poisoning following ingestion

-Cinnamates and PABA esters are chemical groups that block UVB radiation.
+Cinnamates and PABA esters are mildly toxic if ingested and cause stomach irritation.
+These are chemical groups that block UVB radiation.
 They may be used alone, together, or with other chemicals.
-They are mildly toxic if ingested and cause stomach irritation.

-Salicylates protect against a small part of the UVB spectrum and must be used in high concentrations.
-They are are aspirin-like substances and, if ingested in large quantities, can cause aspirin poisoning in dogs.
+Salicylates are aspirin-like substances and, if ingested in large quantities, can cause aspirin poisoning in dogs.
+They protect against a small part of the UVB spectrum and must be used in high concentrations.
 Cats are particularly sensitive to aspirin and ingestion of even small quantities can cause poisoning.
 For this reason cat owners must take care that their pets are not exposed to sunscreen containing salicylates.

 Propylene Glycol is a component of some sunscreens and extends their protective properties and helps maintain the skin’s hydration.
 Propylene Glycol is also a component of ‘safer’ anti-freeze (compared to ethylene glycol which is more toxic).
 If ingested by dogs and cats, propylene glycol initially causes symptoms like drunkenness because it affects the nervous system.
 If left untreated, it can result in liver and kidney dysfunction.
 It is likely that cats are more susceptible to poisoning with propylene glycol than dogs.